 Let’s not forget the impact Covid-19 has had on our younger generation and the socialization of children.
 Games like Roblox are now one of the primary spaces for young people to socialize.

 Warning: Roblox is known as a dream playground for child predators.
-Make sure your child’s avatar does not include any identifying information and discuss with them safety precautions.
+Make sure your child’s avatar does not include any identifying information and that you discuss safety precautions with them.

 Lastly, we cannot ignore the in-game purchases in Roblox.